jahiruddincse/VITRide/README.md

-# VITRide — Campus Cab-Sharing Matcher
+# VITRide : Campus Cab-Sharing and Fare-Splitting System

 **VITRide** is a terminal-based **Core Java application** designed to help students find and join shared cab rides with other students traveling along the same route.